laberning/openrowingmonitor/docs/Engine_Validation.md

 > s=((k \* &omega; <sup>0.25</sup>) / 4.31)<sup>1/2.75</sup> &theta;

-The introduction of &omega; into the distance calculation adds some complexity and introduces the need to take a design decission.
-An important element in the van Holst algorithm is the granularity of &omega; used: the finegrainedness of applying the algorithm to calculate the distance (i.e. once per completed stroke, once per completed phase, once per flywheel rotation or once per recorded impulse) influences the &omega; used and its robustness.
+The introduction of &omega; into the distance calculation adds some complexity and introduces a specific dependency that requires a concious design decission.
+The dependency on &omega; in the van Holst algorithm requires a decission on the is the granularity of &omega; determination used: the finegrainedness of applying the algorithm to calculate the distance (i.e. an average over a completed stroke, a completed phase, a comnpleted flywheel rotation or for each recorded impulse) influences both the &omega; used and its robustness.
+From small experiments, we must conclude that changing the granularity has a measurable effect on the recorded distance.
 The current implementation calculates the completed distance definitively per completed phase.
-From small experiments, we must conclude that changing the granularity has a measurable effect on the recorded distance.
 At this stage we keep the granularity as it was implemented originally, per phase, but we will conduct an sensitivity analysis with respect to the granularity used when the van Holst approach delivers feasible results.

 #### Results and interpretation of a first side-by-side linear distance test